 In more serious situations, where the parent intends to deprive the custody right of another who has custody, the parent may be charged with parental kidnapping.
 The penalties for parental kidnapping increase the longer the parent deprives custody and can be a Class B felony if the child is kept away for 120 days or more.

 Custody and visitation schedule plans should provide for the possibility of travel, including travel out-of-state or international travel.
 Parents may not think about adding travel language to custody orders but out-of-state travel may come up more often than you realize, including:

 Making plans far ahead of time, trying to limit interruptions to the other parent's visitation time, and accommodating the other parent's vacation requests can help limit disputes involving travel and child custody.

 Modifying the Custody and Visitation Schedule

-If there are problems coming to an agreement on a child custody or visitation schedule for travel, contact the Joshua Wilson Law Firm in Raymore today.
-The Joshua Wilson Law Firm will be able to give you options for taking your child on trips or vacations so you can spend quality time with your child during the important and formative years.
+If there are problems coming to an agreement on a child custody or visitation schedule for travel, contact the Higher Level Legal Law Firm in Raymore today.
+The Higher Level Legal Law Firm will be able to give you options for taking your child on trips or vacations so you can spend quality time with your child during the important and formative years.
 Contact us online or by calling (816) 331-9968.